forcedotcom/source-deploy-retrieve/examples/component-resolution/README.md

 A `TreeContainer` is an encapsulation of a file system that enables I/O against anything that can be abstracted as one.
 The implication is a client can resolve source-backed components against alternate file system abstractions.
 By default for most operations, the `NodeFSTreeContainer` is used, which is simply a wrapper of the Node file system api calls.
 There is also the `ZipTreeContainer`, which is used for scanning components against the central directory of a zip file, and the `VirtualTreeContainer`, helpful for creating mock components in testing scenarios.

-Clients can implement new tree containers by extending the `TreeContainer` base class and expand existing functionality.
+Clients can implement new tree containers by extending the `TreeContainer` base class and expanding existing functionality.

 ### Mocking Components With the VirtualTreeeContainer